marksteve/resume/resume.md

 #### Senior data engineer (2017-present)

-- Designed and built data infrastructure for various types of organizations
+- Designed and built data infrastructure that handles big data transformations for various types of organizations
 - Developed complex data visualizations for storytelling and client projects
 - Established best practices for software and data engineering
-- Built internal dashboards powered by data from Slack for operations
+- Built internal dashboards and utilities for productivity and operations

 ### [Mashup Garage (http://mashupgarage.com)](http://mashupgarage.com)